Easy Chocolate Covered Toffee

 • 1 tablespoon light corn syrup

-• 2 cups chopped pecans
+• 2 cups pecans chopped

-• 2 cups miniature semi-sweet chocolate chips
+• 1 cup miniature semi-sweet chocolate chips

 Instructions

 • Gather your equipment and ingredients so that you have everything close at hand on the counter or table.
-Using a nut chopper, measure out and coarsely chop the pecans.
-Set aside until ready to use.

-• While the sugar cooks, spread half of the chopped pecans in a lightly buttered quarter sheet baking pan.
+• Lightly butter a quarter sheet or cake roll baking pan.
 (If you don't have a quarter sheet pan, you may use an oblong cake pan, or even part of a regular baking pan.)

-• Sprinkle half of the semi-sweet chocolate chips over the chopped pecans.
+• Spread half of the chopped pecans in a lightly buttered quarter sheet baking pan.
+Sprinkle half of the semi-sweet chocolate chips over the chopped pecans.

-• When the syrup has reached hard ball stage, remove from heat and pour the syrup over the pecans and chocolate chips.
+• When the syrup has nearly reached hard ball stage, remove from heat and pour the syrup over the pecans and chocolate chips.

 • Immediately top with remaining chocolate chips and then the remaining chopped pecans.